 The Boca Raton Public Library in Florida, for example, subscribes to Ancestry Library Edition, which is powered by Ancestry.com.
 Residents with a library account can use the service by visiting the library in person.
 HeritageQuest and MyHeritage Library Edition are also available.

 Look for genealogy research options on your local library’s website or call the library and ask.

 2. Allen County Public Library Genealogy Center

-The Allen County Public Library Genealogy Center in Fort Wayne, Indiana, deserves its own mention because of its robust databases for researchers.
+The Allen County Public Library Genealogy Center in Fort Wayne, Indiana, deserves its own mention because of its robust databases.